Addiction Intervention Specialists

-Intervention specialists in Toronto, or in your city, is a helpful tool for individual, family members, colleague or friend who is resistant to addressing his or her problem.
+Intervention specialists in your city, is a helpful tool for individual, family members, colleague or friend who is resistant to addressing his or her problem.
 When people are initially resistant and then enter treatment due to intervention and therapeutic relationship with an interventionist, they and their network do very well due to the support, networking, collaboration and aftercare.

 Why Use An Intervention Professional?

-Sangfroid Intervention firmly believes that is it is imperative to use intervention specialists in Toronto that are highly trained and skilled in family systems and successful intervention techniques.
+Sangfroid Intervention firmly believes that is it is imperative to use intervention specialists that are highly trained and skilled in family systems and successful intervention techniques.
 We believe our members meet the standards of excellence and uphold the highest ethical standards.